kevinzhuang01/srp_2025/_profiles/hamim-mdadal.md

   and Intelligent Systems; Computer Science; Informatics, Analytics and Information Science; Other Computer and Information Sciences; Other Engineering and Technologies;
   Statistics and Probability; Visualization and Human-Computer Systems
+motivation: Last year, in June 2024, I was on vacation with my wife in San Francisco, California, where we boarded a cruise to Alcatraz Island!
+While we were enjoying the sights of the bay and skyline, I found myself standing beside a group of summer graduate interns from Lawrence Berkeley National Lab (LBNL).
+What began as casual small talk quickly turned into an inspiring exchange about their paths into research opportunities in LBNL offered by Sustainable Research Pathways (SRP).
+It was then that I first heard about SRP.
+For me, it was inspiring to know how SRP connects young researchers with leading scientists from national labs, opening doors to experiences that can shape the research careers of graduate students.
+At the end of my vacation, when I returned to my campus, I spent some time exploring the SRP website and its ongoing engagements.
+I was glad to know that I was not the first one from my school who is seeking opportunities to work in summer research projects through SRP, but a handful of Alumni have already participated in different National Labs across the USA!
+For the past few years, SRP has constantly been a pioneer, bringing together scientists, students, faculty, and researchers from diverse backgrounds to contribute to advancement in science and technology.
+As a Ph.D. candidate in Computer Science, I see this program as a valuable opportunity to expand my skills, gain guidance from leading scientists, and grow as a researcher.
+The field of Artificial Intelligence (AI) is growing at a rapid pace, where researchers from different fields have a lot to contribute in their own application domains, both by actively participating in the research work in AI and also spreading its application in their respective research domains.
+In this regard, I have always found SRP as a platform that provides collaboration opportunities between early-career researchers and established scientists.
+  This always worked as a motivation for me to work on a project from which I can learn a great deal of knowledge and experience.
+Besides, it has also been an inspiration for me to observe alumni from my institution participating in SRP-funded projects in the past few years.
+Witnessing how their experiences in this program significantly shaped their early careers and guided their professional paths has strongly motivated me to pursue this opportunity.
+Throughout my graduate program, I have built a strong foundation in Artificial Intelligence and Machine Learning, conducting scientific research, completing advanced graduate courses, and publishing papers in research conferences.
+At this point in my career, I want to join a program where I can be mentored by experts, improve my research abilities, and contribute to research projects.
+  My long-term goal after my Ph.d is to pursue a postdoctoral position, followed by becoming a scientist at a national lab or a research faculty member at an accredited U.S. institution.
+This program aligns with my ambitions by offering mentorship, collaboration, and networking opportunities that will help me achieve these goals while contributing to the ongoing research projects funded by the National Science Foundation and National Artificial Intelligence Research Resource (NAIRR) projects.
+  I am confident that the opportunity to participate in this program will give shape to my career to become a more accomplished researcher in the future.
 ---

 ## Academic Interests